linzhi-tao/Precision_study/README.md

 ### PEB Parameters
 - The PEB is estimated on the B-matrix only (`{'B'}`).
-- Mean-centering is applied to the second column of the design matrix for interpretability.

 ### LOO Analysis
 - Targeted connections include: